An epic Latin adventure, from Quito to Rio

-Get ready for the ultimate South American adventure on this journey from the Andean heights of Ecuador through Peru, Bolivia, Argentina and Uruguay until finally arriving in the vibrancy of Brazil.
-Explore the Amazon Jungle, trek the Inca Trail, take a 4x4 through the Salar de Uyuni, experience life on a working estancia and witness the mighty Iguazu Falls.
-Discover the rhythm of the samba, salsa and tango, get off the beaten track, visit diverse and amazing natural wonders and get local advice from your leaders to enhance your experience.
+Get ready for the ultimate South American adventure on this 58-day Lonely Planet Experience from Ecuador through Peru, Bolivia, Argentina and Uruguay to Brazil.
+Explore the Amazon Jungle, trek the Inca Trail, take a 4WD through the Bolivian desert to Salar de Uyuni, experience life on a working estancia in Uruguay and witness the mighty Iguazu Falls from multiple angles.
+Discover the rhythm of the samba, salsa and tango, visit amazing natural wonders and get local advice from your leaders to enhance your experience.
 Not only have you got a crew of likeminded adventurers joining you, but plenty of independent travel time to experience South America your way.
 This is the mother of all Latin adventures, so brace yourself for an unforgettable journey.

 You’ll be staying in some very basic group accommodation with shared facilities, especially along the Inca Trail, in the Amazon and on Lake Titicaca (where there are drop toilets and no showers).
 This is all part of the adventure of being among nature.

 There will be a lot of hiking and walking on this trip (especially on the Inca Trail which can be quite challenging), so this requires a moderate level of fitness.
 There are a few different trail options to suit your interests and physical capabilities.
 Please bring durable footwear suitable to hiking.
-See the ‘What to Take’ section of the trip notes for more information.
+See the ‘What to Take’ section of the Essential Trip Information for more details.

 We’ll be experiencing a mix of hot and cold climates, so pack accordingly and bring layers.

 Due to the high altitude of many of places we visit, the air is thinner and some people can suffer altitude sickness.
 Some people aren’t affected at all, but if you are, be sure to drink plenty of water and don’t push yourself too hard.
 If possible, arrive into Quito a few days early to allow yourself time to acclimatise.
 The sun is also unusually strong and it’s easy to get burnt, especially when out on the water in Lake Titicaca.
 It’s important to wear sunscreen and other sun protection, and always drink plenty of water.
-Please see the important ‘Health’ section of the trip notes for more information.
+Please see the important ‘Health’ section of the Essential Trip Information for more details.

 Please note that our leaders are not able to organise a trip to the ‘Death Road’ to Coroico for you, due to safety concerns.
 Injuries are common along the road and there have been a number of fatal accidents.
 Our leaders are also unable to organise tours to the Potosi Mines for safety reasons.